 A blue light coating is often found within an anti-reflective coating.
 At SportRx for example, our blue defense coating is an AR coating with the added benefit of blocking damaging blue light.

-When it comes to the similarities of anti-reflective and blue light coatings, they’re both an AR coating, so they have the benefit of minimizing glare.
-The difference is, the blue defense coating has the added blue light-blocking capabilities in addition to the AR coating.
+When it comes to the similarities of anti-reflective and blue light coatings, they're both AR coatings, so they have the benefit of minimizing glare.
+The difference is the blue defense coating has the added blue light-blocking capabilities in addition to the AR coating.
+In summary, they're both considered anti-glare glasses, but only one is anti-blue!

-Need prescription glasses or sunglasses?
+Need prescription anti-glare glasses or anti-glare lenses?
 Done.
 When you shop with us, you’ll find video guides and tooltips throughout the build process as you customize the perfect pair.
-An answer to all your questions is at your fingertips, and if you want to chat with an expert, Contact Us.
-We’ll put you in touch with one of our friendly in-house opticians who can help you build your prescription glasses or sunglasses.
+An answer to all your questions is at your fingertips, and if you want to chat with an expert, contact us.
+We’ll put you in touch with one of our friendly in-house opticians who can help you build your prescription anti-reflective glasses or blue light glasses — or both!

 Ditch risky online shopping with the See Better Guarantee.
-Try your glasses or sunglasses for 45 days.
-If you’re not satisfied, send them back.
+Try your anti-glare glasses or blue light glasses for 45 days.
+If you’re not 100% satisfied, send them back.
 Get a full refund, exchange, or credit towards a better pair.
 And return shipping?
-Covered.
+It's on us.
 Get your pair of prescription glasses or sunglasses at SportRx today!